Bridge inspections, road surveys, and asset management that actually works

 Defect Mapping and Condition Rating

-Locate defects precisely with GPS coordinates and photo evidence.
-Apply standardised severity ratings and deterioration classifications.
-Track defect progression across inspection cycles for maintenance prioritisation.
+Precisely locate structural defects with GPS coordinates and photographic evidence, apply standardised severity ratings, and track defect progression across inspection cycles.

 Retaining Wall Inspections

-Document wall geometry, drainage condition, and structural indicators.
-Capture movement monitoring points with precise coordinates.
-Track changes over time to identify walls requiring intervention.
+Document retaining wall geometry, drainage condition, structural indicators, and movement monitoring data, tracking changes over time to predict intervention needs.

 Culvert and Drainage Structure Surveys